Links on Android Authority may earn us a commission. Learn more.

 Should I wait to buy Matter devices?

-Possibly.
+Probably, at this stage.
 If you have existing smart home accessories and they’re plagued by shaky or oversaturated Wi-Fi connections, adopting Matter over Thread could (in theory) make a huge difference.
 The catch is that you’ll probably have to upgrade multiple products at once to see the benefits, including anything you’re using as a hub if it can’t get Matter as a software update.